dwrdvncntcvs/my-notes-vjs/README.md

 ## Excalidraw Design

-This is the mock design of the application.
+This is the mock design of the application that shows how every components is layed out within the page.
+Also it includes the structure of the components as well as the details on how the application will be created.

 ![excalidraw-note-image](https://github.com/dwrdvncntcvs/my-notes-vjs/blob/master/assets/excalidraw-notes-design.png?raw=true)